vggls/language_models/README.md

 ## Intro
 This is an introductory repo to different architectures of language models, trained and tested on the Penn Treebank.
 Language Modeling is the task of predicting the next word in a document.

-This repo is organized as follows:
+Contents: <br>

   **A. 3-gram language model with Laplace smoothing** (*completed*) <br>
   **B. LSTM neural language model:**  (*current version complete - for future improvements see end of section B*) <br>